 “This is classic Stoic thinking, as you’ve gathered by now.
 An event itself is objective.
 How we describe it — that it was unfair, or it’s a great calamity, or that they did it on purpose — is on us.”

-It all on us, and our choice to choose what we want.
+It is all on us and our choice to choose what we want.
 We can only control what we can control, but that doesn’t mean we can’t choose what kind of outcome we desire.
 We can choose our wage, lifestyle, and personality.
 It’s up to us to make that happen or just let life take us which way it pleases.

 Everything is change

 Meditate often on the swiftness with which all that exists and is coming into being is swept by us and carried away.
 For substance is like a river’s unending flow, its activities continually changing and causes infinitely shifting so that almost nothing at all stands still.